explcre/ChatGPT-Chatbot-Personal-Website/README.md

 ## How to change the predefined information learned by ChatGPT
 If you want to change the predefined text of chatgpt please change in `./script.js`.
-`var predefined_text="Can you imitate that you are Pengcheng Xu?...."`lies in around line 10.
+You can change the variable `var predefined_text="Can you imitate that you are Pengcheng Xu?...."` which lies in around line 10.

 Change the content of it and you will make chatgpt learn the thing you defined in advance!